Sunrise (Ukrainian band): History

-On February 2, 2017 Sunrise released their concert DVD – Through The Eyes Of Infinity, which became the first ever DVD on the Ukrainian power metal scene.
+On February 2, 2017, Sunrise released their concert DVD – Through The Eyes Of Infinity, which became the first ever DVD on the Ukrainian power metal scene.

 At the beginning of that year, Sunrise shared the stage with German heavy metal band Rage.

 In the early spring the band signed up with the Ukrainian record label Moon Records, and on April 4 released Ukrainian single «Дар» (The Gift).

 In 2018, Sunrise celebrates its 15th anniversary.
 The band went on a tour around the cities of Ukraine, which began on February 8 with a big concert in Kyiv, with the participation of the Orchestra of the Armed Forces of Ukraine.

-Their fourth LP release became available in May of 2021, with its first songs being released individually throughout 2020.
+Their fourth LP release became available in May 2021, with its first songs being released individually throughout 2020.
 It's their most internationally collaborative album yet to-date.